 This, of course, is the norm.
 People don’t read on phone screens the way they do on desktops or print.

-We read this way because of the small screen the ability to quickly scroll with our thumb.
+We read this way because of the small screen and the ability to quickly scroll with our thumb.
 Because of social media apps, mobile users are used to the infinite-scrolling reading process; expect them to skim your content and read it out of sequence.

 And it also happens because mobile users are just that – mobile.
 We break out our phones and read when we have broken moments and downtime.
 Instead of imagining your reader sitting comfortably in a quiet corner of the library, imagine them taking in a bit of content – while stuck in traffic or waiting in a line.